uwex-learning-tech/sbplus-v3/README.md

 * Fixed issue with responsiveness inside an iFrame
 * Fixed issue where the page jumps when presentation started
 * Default splash image will be loaded last if no other splash image is found (#77) - preventing the distracting flash
+* Added a CSS hack for zooming on D2L on a Windows platform
+* Fixed an issue where Error Message screen was out of view (#78) and full view URL query is not functioning
+* Enhanced HTML page type to allow audio and to open a new tab/window instead of embed

 #### 3.1.2 (11/07/2017)
 * Author profile is now aligned to the right to avoid alignment issues with text wrapping